Abby Wilson, MHA

 Abby is responsible for leading a collaborative, population-level approach in the implementation of the evidence-based Positive Parenting Program (Triple P) across the state.
 This initiative will be co-created by the Triple P South Carolina governance, support, and delivery systems/teams that include our other partners, The Duke Endowment, the Impact Center at Franklin Porter Graham Child Development Institute, and Triple P America.

 Abby serves on the FRIENDS National Advisory Council, which provides guidance on program modifications and implementation to the training and technical assistance body for the Community-Based Child Abuse Prevent grantees around the country.
 She also works with FRIENDS on their Child Neglect Prevention Workgroup, charged with finding the best strategies to prevent child neglect, the largest type of maltreatment in our state.
+Abby co-authored an article, “What social norms are associated with parenting programs?” which is featured in the Child and Adolescent Social Work Journal.

 She serves as a volunteer arbitrator for the Lexington County Juvenile Arbitration program and co-facilitates a life skills class for these youth multiple times a year.
 Abby holds a master’s degree in health administration degree from the University of South Carolina as well as a bachelor’s degree in biological sciences from Clemson University.